 The DIVEIndia approach: As with our diving, we believe in small groups and personalized attention for training.
 With our large staff of instructors, we are able to keep our classes small – usually 4:1 or better student:professional ratio – ensuring that you get all the personal attention that you need.
 Furthermore, as with all our courses, we go WELL beyond the bare minimum in terms of how skills are integrated, in terms of amount of in-water time you will get and also the degree of comfort and mastery that we impart before certifying someone.

 Please keep in mind – just as all coaches, teachers and colleges are not the same, neither are all diving programs the same.
-We conduct what we consider to be one of the best Open Water training programs you will find in Asia (and even elsewhere): we have one of the most experienced teams of instructors in the region, we go well above the bare minimum in terms of standards and our goal is to actually make you a qualified diver, not just check off a set of skills and let you go.
+We conduct what we consider to be one of the best and most thorough Open Water training programs you will find in Asia (and even elsewhere): we have one of the most experienced teams of instructors in the region, we go well above the bare minimum in terms of standards and our goal is to actually make you a qualified diver, not just check off a set of skills and let you go.
 Think of the difference between learning a subject and learning to pass an exam – that sums up the DIVEIndia difference.

 If you have any health-related concerns about learning to dive, please download the Medical Statement form which goes over a medical checklist.
 If you answer “yes” to any of the questions there, please get medical clearance from your doctor prior to reaching Havelock.
 You will need one separate clearance for every question to which you answer “yes.”

 We highly recommend you club the Open Water Diver Course with some additional Fun Dives to gain experience, or undergo further training with specialty courses.